mvbasov/OMN/app/src/main/assets/md/default/BookmarkerHelp.md

 To show current effective configuration visit the following link:
 * [show config](/bookmarks/Incoming.html?config=show)

-The configuration stored permanently if [JS localStorage](/default/Help.html#enable-jsdebug) enabled.
+The configuration stored permanently if [JS localStorage](/default/Help.html#enable-jsdebug) is enabled.

-Bookmark page configuration not added to application settings to allow page operate even if page exported as .html page and placed to desktop computer for example.
+Bookmark page configuration is not added to application settings to allow page to operate even if it is exported as .html page and placed to desktop computer, for example.

-`config` and `url`/`search` uri parametes allowed to be combined.
+`config` and `url`/`search` uri parametes can be combined.

 ### Data store format
-OMN will add incoming bookmarks automatically to [Incoming bookmark](/bookmarks/Incoming.html).
+OMN will add incoming bookmarks to [Incoming bookmark](/bookmarks/Incoming.html).
-You can create you own bookmark page according to file format.
+You can create you own bookmark page with format described below.
-Format of the bookmark page described below.

 #### Mandatory header of file